drochecsp2017/CSCI4966/lab3.md

 Uncertain of why this is, though the former discrepancy could just be that the RCOS page (my source) uses a more generous definition of "contributor".
 Likewise, the slight differences in the number of lines of code could just amount to the different ways of counting lines used by `gitstats` and the `git ls-files -z | xargs -0 wc -l` command.

+### RushMe:

+Contributors: 6

+Lines: 139689

+First Commit: 10/8/17

+### Runelite:

+Contributors: 334

+Lines: 305234

+First Commit: 11/30/14

+*Comments*: Looking through the gitstats it's fairly clear that for most, if not all, of the projects, the stats taken via hand was way off compared to stats taken via gitstats

 ### project 4: ScheduleThis
 	- contributors: 1
 	- total lines: 732
 	- first commit: Thu Jan 17 17:04:18 2019
 	- latest commit: Tue Jan 22 02:30:48 2019
 	- current branches: 1.
 Master
-Comments after running gitstat:
-	all information is exactly the same in gitstats
+*Comments*: all information is exactly the same in gitstats

 ### project 5: Second-String/FrontEnd-Express
 	- contributors: 3